ru-mii/uhara/doc/uhara5/Main/CreateTool (string, string)/README.md

 **[in] sub**
 Sub category of the tool.
 ## Return value
-Returns object with type of created tool.
+Returns object with the type of created tool.
 Returns null if failed or not found.
 ## Remarks
 Has to be used to use specific tool functions.